Ceramicwhite/grants-dashboard/docs/Frequently-Asked-Questions.md

 ???????????

-### I am unable to complete my grant, what are the steps for noting the Grants team?
+### I am unable to complete my grant, what are the steps for notifying the Grants team?

 Please comment on your project's issue explaining why this is the case.

-### Can I change the scope of my project after the application has been approved?"

-Before revising the scope of your project or the requirements set out in the application, you must submit a request via the comment section below your application issue on GitHub.
-Any such changes will be subject to reevaluation by the committee under the same conditions as the initial application review process.

 ### Can I get help developing my grant from the Foundation team?

-We expect applicants to be well aware of the technical challenges and scope required to develop and complete their grant when submitting their application.
+We expect applicants to be well aware of the technical challenges required to develop and complete their grant when submitting their application.
 The Community and Foundations team members are available to help answer questions and set you up for success in order to complete your application.
 Please join the [Stacks Discord](https://discord.gg/5usXsXSUAK) for help.

 </br>